SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/bt/bt_spp_dual_role_with_secure_pairing/readme.md

 4. After a successful physical level connection, in smartphone, "connection established" notification message will be displayed which means profile level connection is completed.

 5. After successful SPP Connection in mobile side, go to BT_MESSENGER tab which is next to DEVICES tab.
-Write some data (Ex: "Silicon Labs signals") and call "Send Message" option in that app. we can see that the same message has been exchanged between two modules which is kind of loopback test.
+Write some data (Ex: "Silicon Labs") and call "Send Message" option in that app. we can see that the same message has been exchanged between two modules which is kind of loopback test.

 ![Write some data in BT_MESSENGER tab](resources/readme/image17c.png)